NORTHROP P-61 BLACK WIDOW

 Named after the venomous American spider, the Black Widow, the Northrop P-61 was the first operational US warplane specifically designed as a night fighter and the first to integrate radar.

-The all metal, twine engined, twin boom designed aircraft rolled off the production line in late October 1943 and although never produced in the same numbers as its contemporaries, the Black Widow proved to be an effective and deadly night fighter and served across the European Theatre, China and Burma and the Mediterranean theatres of war.
+The all metal, twin engined, twin boom designed aircraft rolled off the production line in late October 1943 and although never produced in the same numbers as its contemporaries, the Black Widow proved to be an effective and deadly night fighter and served across the European Theatre, China and Burma and the Mediterranean theatres of war.

 With a crew of three consisted of the pilot, air gunner and radar operator the P-61 was armed with four 20mm Hispano M2 forward firing cannons mounted in the lower fuselage and another four M2 Browning machine guns mounted on a remote-con trolled dorsal gun.